"My sex-related data is more sensitive than my financial data and I want the same level of security and privacy": User Risk Perceptions and Protective Actions in Female-oriented Technologies: Findings

 \subsubsection{Potentially Risky Scenarios}

 We also analysed the data collected via our SCM.
 17 participants completed this activity and reported their thoughts of potential security or privacy invasions as described in each story (Section \ref{Method2}).
 The results are reported in Table \ref{Feelings}.
 While we asked our participants about what would the user in each story think and what happens next, they mainly reported on feelings and protective actions.
 The majority of the participants believed that the users of these stories would feel negative about the experience.
 This was reflected by the use of terms such as \textit{``angry", ``annoyed", `upset", ``incandescent", ``spied on", ``not in-control", ``not empowered", ``worried", ``concerned", ``tracked", ``bothered", ``shocked", ``irritated"}, etc. For instance, one of the participants wrote: ``\textit{Alex sees the emails and is concerned about their phone monitoring what they do.
 Although this isn’t the first time they’ve received ads about things they’ve recently searched or downloaded, the more personal and sensitive aspect of this application has them worried.
 This application captures information about their health, Alex views this information as sensitive and personal and doesn’t feel comfortable with any aspect of this being shared. ...}".
+In terms of the actions that the users of these stories might take, our participants came up with multiple ideas.
+In the case of the use of the period tracking app and baby clothing/toys ads, the majority of the participants suggested that Alex would uninstall the app or switch to a new app with better SP features.
+Four participants said that Alex would review the app settings or their Google privacy settings and make modifications.
+In the case of the second story, Morgan searching the internet for menopause symptoms, seven participants said that Morgan should review their browser settings and/or opt-out of cookie notices for a more private search experience.
+Six participants said that this experience would make Morgan more cautious and they might limit or stop their use of internet searches.
+Three participants mentioned that Morgan is likely from an older generation and is less confident and equipped to take any protective actions.
+Alex and Morgan were referred to mainly as she, but sometimes as he in these stories and one time in a non-gendered way.
+In the case of Ashley and the shared use of a smart breast pump app, eight participants envisioned that Ashley would review the settings and modify the access of their partner.
+Six said that Ashley would stop using the device and app altogether, another six said that they would have a discussion with their partner about app privacy setting and/or their goals for feeding the baby, and another six said that they would seek help from GP, family, friend, etc. to support their breastfeeding goals.
+As one can see, the majority of these protective actions are related to protecting the privacy of the users.
+Ashley was mainly assumed to be female in the stories, one time male and one time in a non-gendered way.